Module2-project-ironhack-MyTONE/MyTONE/README.md

 - User can sign up and create and account
 - User can login
 - User can log out
+- User can edit his profile (name and picture)
 - User can create Instrument
-- User can edit Instrument
+- User can edit Instrument (only his instruments)
-- User can delete Instrument
+- User can delete Instrument (only his instruments)
-- User can send Like to other instruments
-- User can comment instruments
+- User can search instruments by brand

 ## User stories (Backlog)

+- User can "like" instruments
 - User can upload a profile picture
+- User can upload an instrument picture
 - User can mark as stoled his instruments
 - User can mark as "for sale" his instruments
 - User can follow other users